-If there was one thing Cloud Strife was really good at, it was thinking.
+If there was one thing that Cloud Strife was really good at, it was thinking.
 Not the day-to-day, does Tifa like cream or sugar in her coffee kind of thoughts, but the kind that makes your head spin.
-The kind that twists and turns, until the line is pulled so tight that if it wasn't for the soothing breeze coming from his half-cracked window that he always forgot to shut he might never fall asleep.
+The kind that twists and turns until the line is pulled so tight that, if it wasn't for the soothing breeze coming from his half-cracked window that he always forgot to shut, he might never fall asleep.

 It was useless for him to try and stop the rampant of images and voices that flickered through his mind every night.
 It was like watching an old film, with one scene never failing to lead to the next, endlessly thickening the plot as time wore on.
 Then, with the first rays of early sunlight innocently sweeping over his eyes, he would eventually awaken to the familiar feeling of disappointment tugging at his chest that he never got to watch the ending.

 But no matter how dangerously deep he sank into his own head, he would haphazardly stumble out of bed each morning and start his meticulous routine in the same orderly manner.
-The covers would get thrown off, his soft footsteps would carry his lithe frame to the bathroom; careful to give the curtained window a wary look on the way; and carry out all the normal necessities most people accomplished on a regular basis.
+The covers would get thrown off, his soft footsteps would carry his lithe frame to the bathroom (careful to give the curtained window a wary look on the way), and Cloud would carry out all the normal necessities most people accomplished on a regular basis.
 All this was done while, at the same time, trying to suppress the urge to know what would have happened had he not forgotten to close that damn window.
-Because despite how much he wanted to see it, no matter how close he came to untying the last few knots, to put it quite simply he was afraid.
+Because despite how curious he was to see it, no matter how close he came to untying the last few knots, to put it quite simply he was afraid.

-If there was one thing Cloud Strife hated admitting to himself, it was how much the prospect of closing that window worried him.
+If there was one thing Cloud Strife hated admitting to himself, it was how much the prospect of closing that window scared him.

-But she would always feel his eyes on her in the end and, with a swish of her long dark hair; he would find himself caught red-handed under her tender gaze.
-She never questioned him on it though, so he continued to do so, feeling like a kid in a candy shop.
-To be allowed the unwavering presence of her beauty always struck him as slightly auspicious.
+But she would always feel his eyes on her in the end and, with a swish of her long dark hair, he would find himself caught red-handed under her tender gaze.
+She never questioned him on it.
+So he continued to do so, day after day, feeling like a kid in a candy shop.
+To always be allowed the unwavering presence of her beauty always struck him as slightly auspicious.